RationalAsh/biorobotics-lab-nus/content/authors/jia-xinyu/_index.md

 Jia Xinyu received the B.E. degree in Vehicle Engineering from Jilin University, Changchun, China, in 2018.
 He worked as a Mechanical Engineer in Shenzhen DJI Technology Co., Ltd. from 2018 to 2020.

 He is currently a Ph.D. student in the Department of Biomedical Engineering at National University of Singapore.

+Main projects:
+1. Quadruped Mobile Manipulator
+2. Bimanual Grasping Robot with 6 DoF Arms
+3. Tactile Sensors and Robotics Hand for Grasping and Manipulation